muhlba91/onyx-client/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People *love* thorough bug reports.
 I'm not even kidding.

-## License

-By contributing, you agree that your contributions will be licensed under its MIT License.